 Irene Kimani – East Africa Director

-Irene is a qualified accountant with a Bachelor of Business Management degree from Moi University, Eldoret, and also a Certified Public Accountant.
-She is an exceptional leader and communicator, as well as confident and able to work within a challenging environment.
+in business management from Moi University, Eldoret, and also is a Certified Public Accountant.
+She is an exceptional leader and communicator, confident and able to work within a challenging environment.
 Irene’s career objectives are to be part of a dynamic team that makes valuable contributions to both the economy and society.

-Linnette Muga – GBV Program Officer
+Linnette Muga – Gender-Based Violence (GBV) Program Officer

 James Ngugi – Logistics Coordinator

-participate in SAI’s Kenya Youth Employment and Empowerment Initiative, a USAID-funded project enhancing the futures of Kenya’s young population.
-James currently serves as SAI’s Logistics Assistant, and he continues to be the best driver on Nairobi’s congested roads.
+participate in SAI’s Kenya Youth Employment and Empowerment Initiative, a USAID-funded project enhancing the future of Kenya’s young population.
+James serves as SAI’s logistics assistant, and he continues to be the best driver on Nairobi’s congested roads.

 Flora Mwikali – New Scent Centre International Director